scott-hw/predeployment-evaluation-sprint/evaluation-pipeline/README.md

 # Evaluation Pipeline

-Runs the chatbot evaluation described in Hwang, Jiang & Canessa (2026).
+Runs the chatbot evaluation.
 For each benchmark item × model × system-prompt combination, the pipeline generates a response then scores it with two LLM judges.

 ## Layout